Africa BriefingAfrica Briefing

 The project’s 60 GE 1.7-103 wind turbines, each capable of producing 1.7MW, will be switched on in stages as part of a gradual ramp-up process, with all commercial tests due to be concluded within the next few months.

-According to Kenneth Namunje, chairman and director of Kipeto Energy, with the assistance of KPLC and Ketraco, KEP is delighted that the final connection and energisation sees the transmission line and associated equipment being handed over to KPLC for future care and operation.
+and energisation sees the transmission line and associated equipment being handed over to KPLC for future care and operation.
 ‘I would like to thank the local community for their ongoing support of this project, which has been paramount from day one,’ he said.

 Robert Skjodt, CEO of BioTherm Energy said that construction of the Kipeto wind project was done to the highest standards with strong support from engineering and construction partners from Worley, China Machinery and Engineering Company and GE, as well as the local community to maintain strict safety protocols throughout construction.
 ‘We are excited to be contributing to Kenya’s Vision 2030 goals and Big Four Agenda and demonstrating that solar and wind are cheaper sources of electricity than traditional fossil fuel-based power plants with a significant positive impact in the local communities,’ he added.